 Step 3: Nursing Employment

-Before getting your feet wet, learn more about current state of Nursing employment in your target area.
-If you already have a hospital of choice, make sure you know important details such as turn-over rates, salary, orientation programs, and the work dynamics within a specific area.
-Get an idea of how much you can earn from particular RN specialties by going to this link.
+Before getting your feet wet, learn more about the current state of Nursing employment in your target area.
+If you already have a hospital of choice, make sure you know important details such as turnover rates, salary, orientation programs, and the work dynamics within a specific area.

 Is Nursing right for you?